Yang Ren

+Legends

-Yang Ren is a high-ranking official within the Shang Dynasty and has the title of Grand Counselor.
+In Fengshen Yanyi, Yang Ren is a high-ranking official within the Shang dynasty and has the title of Grand Counselor.
 Once the Jiang Ziya "suicide" incident was at a close, Yang Ren would investigate.
 Once a messenger headed to Chong Houhu explained the entire situation to Yang Ren, Yang Ren would discuss the issue with King Zhou.
 As usual, King Zhou grew exceedingly angry over Yang Ren's logic and immediately demanded his eyes be gouged out as punishment.
 Once this process was performed, Yang Ren would lie on the ground in utter shock covered in his own blood.